formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 A list of couples of a type constructor's name and a new name to rename to.

 #### Explanation
-In order to shorten the size of the generated Coq, we may want to rename some of the types.
+In order to shorten the size of the generated Rocq, we may want to rename some of the types.
 This is for example the case of types inside modules, like in the example above.

 ## require
 #### Example